isaacboentoro/tutorial-6/README.md

 The refactoring is needed because the code in the if-else blocks are repetive (reading lines).
 We split between requests by looking at the response (200 OK vs 404 NOT FOUND)
 ![bad request response](assets/images/commit3.png)

+## Reflection 4
+The second request was completely blocked until the first request (sleep) finishes processing.
+This happens because the server is single-threaded and proesses requests sequentially.
+The stream loop handles one connection at a time.